John R. Tyson: Career

 Admitted to the Alabama bar in 1879, Tyson began his legal career in Hayneville, Lowndes County, Alabama.

 He represented Lowndes County in the Alabama State house of representatives in 1880, and four years later moved to the state capital, Montgomery, Alabama, and established his legal practice there.
 Montgomery voters elected and re-elected Tyson as a member of the city council beginning in May 1889 and he became its president in May 1891.
 He resigned that position in October 1892, after accepting an appointment to the circuit court.

 Judicial career

 Tyson served as a circuit court judge from 1892 to 1898.
 He then served as associate justice of the Alabama Supreme Court from 1898 to 1906, then became its chief justice from November 1906 to February 28, 1909, when he resigned and resumed the practice of law in Montgomery, Alabama.

-U.S. Congressman
+U.S. House of Representatives

 Tyson was elected as a Democrat to the Sixty-seventh and Sixty-eighth Congresses, and served from March 4, 1921, until his death in Rochester, Minnesota, on March 27, 1923.